hinablue/vuejs-gantt/README.md

-# contest-vue
+# VueGantt

-> A Contest App for Vue.js
+> A Gantt App for Vue.js

 ## Build Setup